wazuh/wazuh/README.md

 ## Branches

 * `master` branch on correspond to the last OSSEC Wazuh stable version.
-* `development` branch containst the latest code, be aware of possible bugs on this branch.
+* `development` branch contains the latest code, be aware of possible bugs on this branch.

 ## Installation